ORIGINS OF THE APPALOOSA BREED

 THE AMERICAN BREEDING:

 The American horses became associated with the Nez Perce Indian tribe who lived in what is today Washington & Oregon.
 They developed a strict breeding programme in which they encouraged certain traits such as temperament, endurance, distinctive looks and intelligence.
-Which are still used today.
+Which are still used to this day.

 "Their horses appear to be of an excellent race: they are lofty, elegantly formed, active and durable: in short many of them look like fine English horses and would make a figure in any country."